-- Casual dress clothes are required in the clinic setting, no jeans - White lab coat - Name pin to be worn at all times- if needed you can order name badges from Northern Trophy in Minot ND.
-The MSU-B logo will be on the name badge along with your first name and last initial and then Medical Assistant Student - Watch with a second hand - Scrub suits may be worn if appropriate in that facility- ask the clinic manager - No excessive earrings - No body jewelry - Do not wear perfume in the clinic setting due to allergies - No excessive hair colors, make-up, nail polish - Personal cleanliness is essential.
+- Casual dress clothes or scrubs are required in the clinic setting.
+Check with your facility. - White lab coat - Name pin to be worn at all times- if needed you can order name badges from Northern Trophy in Minot ND.
+The DCB logo will be on the name badge along with your first name and last initial and then Medical Assistant Student - Watch with a second hand - Scrub suits may be worn if appropriate in that facility- ask the clinic manager - No piercings in clinical other than small earrings.
+All other piercings must be removed. - No body jewelry.
+Tattoos must be covered. - Do not wear perfume in the clinic setting due to allergies of clients. - No excessive hair colors, make-up, nail polish.
+Hair longer than shoulder length must be pulled back. - Personal cleanliness is essential.